-* some small silk painting frames -from about 6"/15cm sqaure to 18"/45cm is good- you can buy collpasible/modular ones or use old painting frames or old printed canvas frames form the charity shop
+* some small silk painting frames -from about 6"/15cm sqaure to 18"/45cm is good- you can buy collpasible/modular ones or use old painting frames or strip old printed canvas frames from the charity shop

 * 3-pronged silk pins to attach the silk to the frame